evhub/bbopt/README.md

 BlackBoxOptimizer.**shuffled**(_name_, _population_, **_kwargs_)

 Create a new parameter modeled by [`random.shuffle(population)`](https://docs.python.org/3/library/random.html#random.shuffle) except that it returns the shuffled list instead of shuffling it in place.
+An in-place version as `BlackBoxOptimizer.shuffle` is also supported.

 _Backends which support **shuffled**: `scikit-optimize`, `hyperopt`, `bayes-skopt`, `pySOT`, `random`._